internashionalist/atlas-Oregon_Trail_3000/README.md

 ### Resources

 •	**Health**: Represents the party’s survival.
-If it drops to zero, the game ends.
+If it drops to zero, the game ends.<br>
-•	**Ammo**: Used in combat encounters to protect the party from danger.
+•	**Ammo**: Used in combat encounters to protect the party from danger.<br>
-•	**Fuel**: Essential for advancing through encounters in your vehicle.
+•	**Fuel**: Essential for advancing through encounters in your vehicle.<br>
 •	**Supplies**: A general resource for various encounters and survival needs.

 ## Key Features

-•	Dynamic encounter system with multiple choices and outcomes
+•	Dynamic encounter system with multiple choices and outcomes<br>
-•	Resource management with visible progress bars
+•	Resource management with visible progress bars<br>
-•	High-quality visual assets for immersive gameplay
+•	High-quality visual assets for immersive gameplay<br>
-•	Boss encounters with unique challenges
+•	Boss encounters with unique challenges<br>
 •	Exciting Midi Audio

 ## Bugs